 If you have been using Authy for some time, you probably realized that there are a lot of different passwords.
 This article aims to explain the difference between these passwords and what security precautions you should take in order to keep your tokens safe.

-The Backups password is, as the name implies, used for QR code tokens you have added to the app yourself and sent to the Authy server for safe keeping in case your phone is lost / damaged.
+The Backups password is, as the name implies, used for QR code tokens you have added to the app yourself and sent to the Authy server for safe keeping in case your phone is lost or damaged.
 When you enable backups on your Authy app, the backups password encrypts all your tokens and uploads them to our servers.
-This means that if our servers were to be compromised, no hacker would be able to steal your tokens unless he also knew your backups password.
-This password is never stored in our servers for your security so make sure you write it down somewhere safe or use a password only you know: if you ever forget your password you will be unable to decrypt your tokens.
-You can always change your Backups Password by going to Settings > External Accounts > Change Backups Password.
-This will require entering that password the next time you access any other device.
+This means that if our servers were to be compromised, no hacker would be able to steal your tokens unless they also knew your backups password.

 Alert: The Backups password is never sent nor stored in our servers for your security, so make sure you write it down somewhere safe or use a password only you know.
 If you ever forget your backups password, your account tokens will be permanently lost.

 Users that forget their backups password will be unable to decrypt these tokens, and will likely need to contact the company/website they are trying to login to regain access.